ubccr/xdmod/docs/upgrade.md

 General Upgrade Notes
 ---------------------

-- Open XDMoD only supports upgrading to a new version from the version that directly precedes it.
+- Open XDMoD only supports upgrading to a new version from the version that directly precedes it unless otherwise noted below.
 If you need to upgrade from an older version you must upgrade through all the intermediate versions or perform a clean installation.
 - Make a backup of your Open XDMoD configuration files before running the upgrade script.
 The upgrade script may overwrite your current configuration files.